apache/arrow/python/doc/source/numpy.rst

    >>> view
    array([4, 5, 6], dtype=int32)

-For more complex data types, you will have to request a copy.
-This is currently done using the :meth:`~pyarrow.Array.to_pandas` method (which will produce a Numpy array with Pandas semantics for, e.g., representation of null values).
+For more complex data types, you have to use the :meth:`~pyarrow.Array.to_pandas` method (which will construct a Numpy array with Pandas semantics for, e.g., representation of null values).